matyalatte/tuw/examples/get_start/json_embed/README.md

 ## GUI wrapper for JSON Embedding

 [The JSON file](./gui_definition.json) in this folder is for the JSON embedding.
-It means, Simple Command Runner will be the GUI wrapper for itself.
+It means, Tuw will be the GUI wrapper for itself.

 ![embed json](https://github.com/matyalatte/Tuw/assets/69258547/5862595c-bf66-4506-9b6a-9ad3b85fcc28)